mlpack/mlboard/README.md

 ### 2. Supported Summary types

-Following are the Summary you could log using mlboard:
+Following are the Summary types you could log using mlboard:

 - [Scaler Summary](examples/scaler.md)
 - [Image Summary](examples/image.md)

-Please glance [Getting started](examples/getting-started.md) to know more about how to use mlboard.
+Please glance at [Getting started](examples/getting-started.md) to know more about how to use mlboard.